hannahmagda/Gender_Bias_Wikipedia/README.md

 The raw and cleaned data is too big for github and can thus be found in this google drive foulder: https://drive.google.com/drive/u/0/folders/1gEd6ji1lLCFKnp0cOyAHSK_YQGQGXnXs?q=sharedwith:public%20parent:1gEd6ji1lLCFKnp0cOyAHSK_YQGQGXnXs

-Before running the R Markdown documents, ensure you have installed R and RStudio.
-Also make sure to run the code in the setup.R file before working with the mardown files as this will assure that all necessary packages are installed.

 ## Structure